 20. Tongue and groove bathroom ceiling

 What is the secret to achieving a seamless, high-quality wood look that feels more substantial than standard paneling?
-Tongue and groove planks are a fantastic option for bathroom ceilings because they fit together tightly, creating a smooth and durable installation method prevents the planks from warping or gapping over time, which is essential in a room with fluctuating can run the planks lengthwise to make a narrow bathroom look longer, or widthwise to broaden the you choose a natural cedar for its pleasant aroma and moisture resistance or a painted pine for a clean look, tongue and groove ceilings provide a high-end, custom-built appearance that elevates the entire room.
+Tongue and groove planks are a fantastic option for bathroom ceilings because they fit together tightly, creating a smooth and durable surface.
+This installation method prevents the planks from warping or gapping over time, which is essential in a room with fluctuating humidity.
+You can run the planks lengthwise to make a narrow bathroom look longer, or widthwise to broaden the space.
+Whether you choose a natural cedar for its pleasant aroma and moisture resistance or a painted pine for a clean look, tongue and groove ceilings provide a high-end, custom-built appearance that elevates the entire room.

 21. Bathroom ceiling mural